AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/measure/tam-main-dashboard.md

 ---
 unique-page-id: 11380783
-description: ABM Main Dashboard - Marketo Docs - Product Documentation
+description: TAM Main Dashboard - Marketo Docs - Product Documentation
-title: ABM Main Dashboard
+title: TAM Main Dashboard
 ---

-# ABM Main Dashboard {#abm-main-dashboard}
+# TAM Main Dashboard {#tam-main-dashboard}

-The main dashboard provides a summary of your Account Based Marketing efforts.
+The main dashboard provides a summary of your Target Account Management efforts.
 You're able to see the target accounts or account lists that are showing success, and the ones that need more attention.

 ![](assets/one.png)